← Back to Articles

 • Promotes fat oxidation

-• Aligns with circadian rhythm (especially if window is earlier in day)
+• Aligns with circadian rhythm (especially earlier windows)

-Evidence: Meta-analyses show weight loss, improved lipid profiles, better glucose control—even when total calories aren't reduced (Ruanpeng et al., 2021, Obesity Reviews).
-More importantly, neuroimaging studies show TRF preserves brain volume in regions prone to aging-related atrophy.
+Meta-analyses show weight loss, improved lipid profiles, better glucose control—even without calorie reduction (Ruanpeng et al., 2021, Nutrients).

 Early vs. Late TRF: